vhorvath2010/music-discoverability-app-poc/README.md

-# music-discoverability-app
+# music-discoverability-app-poc

-An app to boost the discoverability of local, unique, smaller music creators.
+An PoC of an app to boost the discoverability of local, unique, smaller music creators.

+Mainly seeing if I like the HTMX, Deno, Hono stack